4GeeksAcademy/master-javascript-programming-exercises/exercises/158-longestPalindrome/README.md

 + The given string will only contain letters (no symbols, punctuation signs or numbers).

 + It should not be case sensitive.

++ You can detect palindromes by comparing a string to its reverse.